 a) Closed the first tranche of a private placement of 773,478 flow-through units (the "FT Units") at a price of \$0.23 per FT Unit and 2,533,053 non flow-through units (the "NFT Units") at a price of \$0.19 per NFT Unit, for total proceeds of \$659,180.
 Each NFT Unit consists of one common share and one common share purchase warrant (a "Warrant").
 Each Warrant entitles the holder to purchase one additional common share of the Company at an exercise price of \$0.28 for a period of three years from the date of issue.
 Each FT Unit consists of one flow-through common share (a "FT Share") and one-half of one common share purchase warrant (a "FT Warrant").
-Each whole FT Warrant entitles the holder to purchase one non-flow-through common share (a "FT Share") and one-half of one year from the date of issue.
-The Company at an exercise price of \$0.40 for a period of one year from the date of issue.
+Each whole FT Warrant entitles the holder to purchase one non-flow-through common share of the Company at an exercise price of \$0.40 for a period of one year from the date of issue.
 The Company recorded a share premium liability of \$30,939 in relation to the FT Units.
 The Company also recorded cash share issuance costs of \$7,561 in relation to the private placement.